 This use case for canonical is incorrect because it creates a canonical chain.

-The last in this chain is the page https://site.com/phone/apple/iphone12/, which means that most likely it will be considered canonical by search engines.
-In order not to confuse search robots, indicate only one canonical page.
+The last in this chain is the page, https://site.com/phone/apple/iphone12/, which means that it will likely be considered canonical by search engines.
+If you don’t want to confuse search robots, indicate only one canonical page.

-In our example, this means that you need to decide which page you want to set as canonical: https://site.com/iphone12/ or https://site.com/phone/apple/iphone12/.
+This means, in accordance with our example, that you need to decide which page you want to set as canonical: https://site.com/iphone12/ or https://site.com/phone/apple/iphone12/.

-For the first option, you need to replace canonical on the https://site.com/iphone12/ page so that it points to itself and canonicalize https://site.com/phone/iphone12/ and https://site.com/phone/apple/iphone12/.
+For the first option, you need to replace canonical on the https://site.com/iphone12/ page so that it points to itself and canonicalizes https://site.com/phone/iphone12/ and https://site.com/phone/apple/iphone12/.

-To leave the page https://site.com/phone/apple/iphone12 as canonical, you need to make sure that other similar pages link to it and the page links to itself.
+To leave the page https://site.com/phone/apple/iphone12 as canonical, other similar pages must link to it and the page must also link to itself.

 Important!
 Be careful when modifying canonical URLs.
-Be sure to find out why certain values are used.
+Find out why certain values are being used.